Log in

 0 Comments

-Is well blended: Tobacco and vanilla woven in form the parquet, The illumination of cinnamon and caraway and saffron create a cozy atmosphere without being too dominant.
-These are all notes that I react very strongly to, but here they come together smoothly and comfortably.
-And on the package, the pepper and allspice are closely intertwined, all eyes are on them, they are loudly spicy and charismatic.
-The grapefruit waved in from the entrance, perhaps stood on the sidelines for a moment, then went home.
-But all in all, a well-rounded affair.
+Is well blended: Tobacco and vanilla woven together form the base, while the illumination from cinnamon, cumin, and saffron creates a cozy atmosphere without being too dominant.
+All the notes come together smoothly here, which I usually react strongly to.
+And on the package, the pepper and pimento are closely intertwined, all eyes are on them, they are loudly spicy and charismatic.
+The grapefruit waved in at the entrance, maybe stood briefly on the sidelines, then went home.
+But all in all, it’s a well-rounded affair.

 Age: 16-32

-Very good, 8 with good sillage 10+ on itself.
+Very good, 8 with good sillage, 10+ on its own.

 Projection: